 CONTENTS

-A Spectacular Autumn Break In Scotland
+A Spectacular Autumn Break in Scotland

 The lower sun creates a softer, golden light that gilds the earth.
 Grasses flame bronze and gold, bracken turns the hillsides copper and leaves blaze in glorious shades of red, orange and yellow.
 This magnificent fiery display is accented by scarlet berries and fantastically coloured fungi.